 DSM-IV and the Introduction of Asperger Syndrome

 In 1994, the DSM-IV expanded autism-related diagnoses.
-It acknowledged that autism could appear in different ways, introducing categories such as:
+It recognized that autism shows up in different ways and introduced categories such as:

 - Autistic Disorder